humdrum-tools/vhv-documentation/graphic/slurs/index.md

-These two RDF signifiers, which could be assigned to other characters (although "`<`" and "`>`" are typically used), are used to indicate a forced direction on many graphical elements including slurs.
+These two RDF signifiers, which could be assigned to other characters (although "`<`" and "`>`" are typically used), are used to indicate a forced direction on many graphic elements including slurs.
 If `above`/`below` signifiers are not found in the data they will automatically be added the first time a forced direction command is given.
 You can remove a forced direction by typing <span